-The courts have the ability to find that the property is not fit for human habitation.
+The courts will decide.
 They then may need the following:

-c) Unfortunately there are no specified limits on the level of compensation that can be awarded and this is at the discretion of the judge
+- c) Unfortunately, there are no specified limits on the level of compensation.
+It is at the discretion of the judge.

-d) Factors taken into account will be the perceived harm that has been affected on the tenants.
+- d) Factors taken into account will be the perceived harm that has been affected on the tenants.
 The longevity of the issue and the severity of the unfitness.
-You may also be ordered to pay the tenants legal costs
+Legal costs

-e) It may be that the landlord will be required not only to pay compensation but to return all the rent that they have received for the property.
+- e) Return all the rent that they have received for the property.

 What are the local authority’s powers and what happens on retaliatory evictions?